mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 Note two important points here:

-1. Without the phase control both rules `"map"` and `"mapList"` would be active at the same time and GHC would end up in an infinite loop.
+1. Without the phase control, both the `"map"` and `"mapList"` rules would be active at the same time and GHC would end up in an infinite loop.
 The phase control is the only way to make this set of rules work.

-2. We first use the `"map"` rule, and then we use `"mapList"` which essentially rewrites the function back into its `map` form.
+2. We first use the `"map"` rule, and then we use `"mapList"`, which essentially rewrites the function back into its `map` form.
 This strategy is called *pair rules*.
-The rules try to rewrite a function in fusion-friendly form, but if by the time we hit the phase 1 fusion still did not happen, it's better to rewrite it back.
+The rules try to rewrite a function into a fusion-friendly form, but if by the time we hit phase 1 fusion still has not happened, it's better to rewrite it back.

-   It may be not obvious how the result of `"map"` is going to match the `"mapList"` rules, but if you keep in mind the definition of `build g = g (:) []` and the fact that it will most certainly be inlined by the phase 1, then `"mapList"` should make perfect sense.
+   It may not be obvious how the result of `"map"` is going to match the `"mapList"` rule, but if you keep in mind the definition `build g = g (:)
+   []` and the fact that it will most certainly be inlined by phase 1, then `"mapList"` should make perfect sense.

 This brings us to the next major topic of this tutorial…